Fawziya20/sarsa-learning/README.md

 Thexzvcik7iknjhjhjhbhjbm
 2)Repeat for each episode:<br>jjkkl
      a)Initialize the starting stmnmate.<br>>FKnaLKFNalkfb;LANCVZLgwargaw
-     b)Repeat for each step of episode:<brkjkhkjhkhiunbjbndsfDfmb
+     b)Repeat for each step of episode:<brkjkhkjhkhiunbjbndsfDfmb.KUGUIOYBU;UIHU
       ->Choose action from state using policy derived from Q (e.g., epsilon-greedy).<br>jkyfku ->Take action, observe reward and next state.<br>
 d      ->Update Q(s, a) := Q(s, a) + alpha * [R + gamma * Q(s', a') - Q(s, a)]<br>